In Design: Broadview Avenue, Town of Warrenton

 The purpose of this project is to improve safety and lessen traffic congestion along Route 17/29 Business/211 (Broadview Avenue) in the Town of Warrenton.
 The project calls for installation of a raised median from Route 211 (Lee Highway) to south of Route 17 (James Madison Highway), a 0.73-mile stretch.

 The project will also improve the intersection of Route 211, Broadview Avenue, Shirley Avenue and Waterloo Street.
-The improvements will add turn lanes, upgrade the traffic signals and enhance pedestrian crossings.
+The improvements will add turn lanes, bike lanes, upgrade the traffic signals and enhance pedestrian crossings.

 Visit the town of Warrenton's project webpage for more information.

 VDOT is working with the town of Warrenton to develop a design that improves safety while maintaining access for residents and businesses.

 In fall 2018, the town of Warrenton proposed an alternative design for the project and held a Citizen Information Meeting in late January 2019 to present the new plans to the public.